(Updated 2020: the San Francisco Writers Conference has moved to a new venue since I wrote this post so I’ve amended where necessary.)

 - Block off time in your calendar soon after the conference to review your notes and plan your action steps.
 Designate another appointment in 2-3 months, to build on your good intentions and takeaways.

 If you’re attending the conference and would like to “know” someone in advance, please do reach out!
-I’d especially love to connect with authors of women’s fiction, indie authors who are happy with that choice, and anyone embarking on their first non-fiction project.
+I’d especially love to connect with authors of women’s fiction, indie authors who are happy with that choice, and anyone who wants website design tips.

 Related posts you might enjoy: